 Over time, processing and experiencing your toughest feelings about the loss will likely improve your mood and functioning and help you return to living life to its fullest.
 This will happen not because you’ve forgotten about the loss or it wasn’t important, but because you grew wiser and stronger for having experienced the loss.
 By getting through this challenging time, you may even move on to experience life with a newfound sense of wisdom and purpose.

 Below are some examples of the types of losses we may experience in life.
-As a 60-year-old woman, I have experienced most of these losses at one time or another, often more than once, and along the way, I’ve learned a thing or two about navigating loss, grief, and bereavement.
+During the course of my life, I’ve experienced most of these losses at one time or another, often more than once, and along the way, I’ve learned a thing or two about navigating loss, grief, and bereavement.

 My hope for you is that you don’t have to experience this journey alone.
 I can teach you about grieving and bereavement, help you to identify insights and areas of strength and support, and provide you with coping skills along the way.

 - Death of someone close to us, including due to illness, violence, or suicide

 - Loss of a marriage or relationship (that is, any type of relationship, including with an intimate partner, family member, friend, or other)

 - Diagnosis of a medical or mental health condition